Antro97/Mudkip-ERR-Tweaks/README.md

 ### Installation

-Navigate to the "ERR\mod" folder, where you will find a file with the same name: replace it. ht swords are also provided, so that you can do the merging by yourself with Smithbox (https://github.com/vawser/Smithbox):
+Navigate to the "ERR\mod" folder, where you will find a file with the same name: replace it.

+### _Optional_:
+Separate .csv files for katanas and straight swords are also provided, so that you can do the merging by yourself with Smithbox (https://github.com/vawser/Smithbox):
 1) Open the EquipParamWeapon category
 2) At the top: Data > Import CSV > Specific Field > absorpParamId
 3) A window opens up, paste the entire content of the .csv file/files there and click Submit